Flagship case study

 Result

-A credible product prototype that connects map lookup, task records, field forms, and reporting around the same asset data.
+Product prototype connecting map lookup, task records, forms, and reports around the same asset data.

 Current limitation

-No real auth, production database access, municipal data, live GIS integration, offline sync, audit logs, or server-side import validation.
+No real auth, production database, municipal data, live GIS, offline sync, audit logs, or server import validation.

 01 / Summary

-Records, maps, and follow-up work in one field app.
+Records, maps, and follow-up work in one app.

 Technical problem

-Asset location, inspection history, work-order state, imports, reports, and team roles need to stay connected around the selected field record.
+Location, history, work state, imports, reports, and roles need one selected record.

 Constraints

-The public app uses sample data and does not include production authentication, offline sync, audit trails, or production GIS services.
+The public app uses sample data and omits auth, offline sync, audit trails, and production GIS.

 Approach

-I modeled the app around a MapLibre workspace, Supabase-style relational data, status filters, selected-asset panels, and direct inspection/work-order paths.
+I modeled a MapLibre workspace with relational sample data, filters, panels, and direct inspection/work-order paths.

 Tradeoff

-The public version favors reviewer access over production infrastructure such as enforced permissions, audit logging, and offline conflict resolution.
+The public version favors easy review over permissions, audit logging, and offline conflict resolution.

 Next improvement

-Production work would add RBAC, offline sync, import validation, audit logs, field-device testing, and reliable map data sources.
+Production would add RBAC, offline sync, import validation, audit logs, device testing, and reliable map sources.

 Why this matters